-As a normal part of its business, the Company engages in various transactions that include entities which are considered VIEs and categorized as financial intermediation.
+During the year, the Company engaged in various transactions that included entities which are considered VIEs and categorized as financial intermediation.
 VIEs are SPEs that typically either lack sufficient equity to finance their activities without additional subordinated financial support or are structured such that the holders of the voting rights do not substantively participate in the gains and losses of the entity.
-VIEs may be sponsored by the Company- or third parties.
+VIEs may be sponsored by the Company or third parties.
 Such entities are required to be assessed for consolidation, requiring the primary beneficiary to consolidate the VIE.
 The consolidation assessment requires an entity to determine whether it has the power to direct the activities that most significantly affect the economics of the VIE as well as whether the reporting entity has potentially significant benefits or losses in the VIE.
 The primary beneficiary assessment must be re-evaluated on an ongoing basis.